 3 Best Electric Water Heaters for 2021

-Another thing to consider is the brand you go for.
-There are many reliable brands that sell good quality hot water heaters, but some brands like Rheem and A.O Smith are consistently considered among the best out there.
+Another thing to consider is the brand.
+There are many reliable brands that sell good quality hot water heaters, but some brands like Rheem and A.O.
+Smith are consistently considered among the best out there.

-Taking user reviews into account, we found the three best electric water heaters.
+Taking user reviews into account, we found the three best electric water heaters you can choose from.
 Without further ado, here they all are.

 Where to buy: The Home Depot.